seatgeek/druzhba/docs/quickstart_prep.rst

 Configuring a Source Database
 -----------------------------

-For this tutorial, we'll need a PostgreSQL instance.
+For the tutorial, we'll need a PostgreSQL instance.
 We'll walk through the steps to set up a local PostgreSQL instance running in a Docker container below, but if you already have a database running feel free to skip the Docker instructions and change connection strings below appropriately.

-If you do not already have Docker installed follow the setup instructions on the `Docker website <https://docs.docker.com/get-docker/>`_.
+`Install docker <https://docs.docker.com/get-docker/>`_ if you do not already have it on your system.

 .. code-block:: bash